prathamSharma25/PhotoTrans/README.md

 # PhotoTrans
+PhotoTrans - A PYTHON PHOTO TRANSLATOR

-A Flask web application to extract text from uploaded images and translate it.
+This application is designed as a Flask web application to extract text from uploaded images and translate it.

 This web application is designed as a tool to extract text from images and translate it into the English language.
 It is designed as a Flask application and makes use of the following libraries: